KrappRamiro/database-puraesencia/README.md

 	</a>
 </div>

-The project itself is a relational database for Pura Esencia's Estheticy business.
+The project itself is an application built around a relational database for Pura Esencia's Estheticy business.
 It allows adding information about clients, products, making categorys for the products, adding payment methods, adding personnel and purchase orders.
 The database was made in SQLITE using the sqlite3 python library, and it consists in 7 tables:

 <div align="center">